colinhumber/HUMAStarPathfinder/README.md

 HUMAStarPathfinder is tested on iOS 6 and iOS 7 and requires ARC.

-The pathfinding algorithm is generic to work with any game engines (I've tested it with Cocos2d and SpriteKit), but will return a path assuming the game engine's coordinate system has its origin at the bottom-left of the screen.
+The pathfinding algorithm is generic to work with any game engine (I've tested it with Cocos2d and SpriteKit).

 ## Example
 Check out the included Xcode project for an example Cocos2d game.
 The sample will only run on a non-retina device/simulator properly as I haven't had a chance to create a retina tile map yet.
 Tap anywhere to move the icon, which will avoid any tiles marked in red.

 ## Usage
+_NOTE: this example is using the Cocos2d tile map objects.
+This is just for the sake of example and is not required._

 ```objc
 // initialize a pathfinder.
 Store as an instance variable so you can reference it on touches later.
 Optionally set a delegate.
 The tileMap object can be any tile map implementation.
 In the example, it is a CCTMXTiledMap, but can be anything.
 The mapSize is the size of the map in tiles.
 The tileSize is the size of each tile.
 self.pathfinder = [HUMAStarPathfinder pathfinderWithTileMapSize:tileMap.mapSize